DueViktor/donors-and-ideologies/README.md

 All data is stored in the `data` folder.

-[littlesis](https://littlesis.org/) is a database of connections between people and organizations.
+[data/littlesis-{entities,relationships}.json](data/) contain the graph nodes and edges. [littlesis](https://littlesis.org/) is a database of connections between people and organizations.
 I use the entities.json and the relationships.json files to create a graph of the connections between people and organizations.

 [data/voteview-HS117_members.csv](data/voteview-HS117_members.csv) contains the ideology scores for the members of the 117th House of Representatives taken from [voteview.com](https://voteview.com/).